Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 maximhq/bifrost

-The -v $(pwd)/data:/app/data flag persists your provider config and request logs to a local ./data folder.
+The volume mount persists provider config and request logs to ./data.

 curl -X POST http://localhost:8080/api/providers \